Unmasking the Modern-day Pharisee

 traditions.
 Like the evil Jezebel of the Old Testament, the modern-day Pharisee

-knows no boundaries when it comes to protecting their traditions, they will use
+knows no boundaries when it comes to protecting their traditions.
+They will use

 any means necessary to corrupt others, and could care less if their deceitful